-The point of the religion curriculum is nothing other than the salvation of souls.
-As a department, rooted in the Bishop’s framework and motivated by Holy Cross core values, we strive to create circumstances where students may be immersed in the narrative of salvation and be disposed to make a response in their hearts to the living God.
+The goal of the religious studies curriculum is nothing other than the salvation of souls.
+Rooted in the diocesan framework and motivated by Holy Cross core values, the department strives to create circumstances in which students may be immersed in the narrative of salvation and be disposed to make a response in their hearts to the living God.

-Each class is Christocentric and thus has an inner Christ-logic whereby students will be exposed to the drama of dying and rising and be called to adopt paschal life into their own lives.
-As a seven semester sequence, there is a unique opportunity to invite students into a complete Christian formation which begins with the surprise and mystery of the gift of Revelation and ends in the Glory of new and everlasting life.
+Each class is Christocentric and thus has an inner Christ-logic in which students are exposed to the paschal drama of dying and rising and are called to adopt it in their own lives.
+A seven-semester sequence provides a unique opportunity to invite students into a complete Christian formation.
+It begins with the surprise and mystery of the gift of revelation and ends in the glory of new and everlasting life.

-Beginning with the first-semester freshmen class about spirituality and charism of the Congregation of Holy Cross and activities including Christian service hours, prayer services, spiritual engagement, pastoral counseling, class retreats and Spes Unica retreats, the devoted members of the department are able to cultivate genuine connections with students in the hallways and in the classroom on a daily basis.
+Beginning with the first-semester freshman class about spirituality and the charism of the Congregation of Holy Cross, activities of the department include Christian service hours, prayer services, spiritual engagement, pastoral counseling, class retreats and Spes Unica retreats.
+Dedicated members of the religious studies department are able to cultivate on a daily basis genuine connections with students in the classroom and beyond.

 We believe that our students will one day “shine like the stars of heaven” side by side with their teachers (Daniel 12:3 as quoted by Blessed Basil Moreau in Christian Education.

 - Christian Service Program

 - Holy Cross Spirituality and Charism

 - Jesus Christ's Mission Continues in the Church

 - Honors Jesus Christ's Mission Continues in the Church

 - Living as Disciples of Jesus Christ in Society